TM312/mllrs.io/content/articles/aws-transcribe.md

 ---

 ## Introduction
 This is part 1 of 3 in a series on AWS, lambda, and resource management.
 In this article we have a look at the AWS service suite and how interact with it through the console UI.
 Our practical goal is to use AWS speech-to-text service <a href='https://aws.amazon.com/transcribe/'>AWS Transcribe</a> to create transcriptions of video data that has been uploaded to an S3 bucket, AWS web-accessible file storage service.
-To achieve this, we first use the AWS Management Console, before interacting with the service suite programmatically using the AWS SDK, *boto3*.
+To achieve this, we first use the AWS Management Console before interacting with the service suite programmatically using the AWS SDK, *boto3*.

 In pursuing our goal we aim to **i) create an S3 bucket**, **ii) upload a video file to the bucket**, **iii) create a transcription job**, and finally **iv) checkout the transcript**.
 Let's get started.